 Five Things was written on 23 October 2001.
 It was the first piece I wrote after the events of early September of that year.
 The text is Thomas Cleary’s translation of a Song Dynasty (10th to 13th century) letter to a Zen Master Xiang:

 • What has been long neglected cannot be restored immediately.

 • Ills that have been accumulating for a long time cannot be cleared away immediately.

 • Calamity cannot be avoided by trying to run away from it.

 Anyone who has realized these five things can be in the world without misery.

 Five Things is November 14th in my ongoing project A Book of Days.
-Please go there to hear a live recording by the Robin Cox Ensemble on clarinet, cello, and woodblock, with me doing the text.
+Please go there to hear a new recording by Margaret Lancaster and Erin Rogers on flute and bari sax, respectively, and with me doing the text.